-Rosemary Varley is Subject Director for Marketing and Retail and the School of Management and Science Research Coordinator.
+Rosemary Varley is Subject Director for Marketing and Retail and the Fashion Business School Research Coordinator.

 Rosemary Varley has 20 years' experience in Higher Education and has taught broadly in the areas of retailing and fashion management, including marketing strategy and supply chain management.
 She is also interested in sustainable fashion.

 As Subject Director for Marketing and Retail at LCF, Rosemary's role includes research development for colleagues, curriculum development (writing new courses and units), academic mentoring and publishing academic articles and books.
-As the School of Management and Science Research Coordinator, Rosemary sits on the LCF research committee and other senior staff committees within the School.
+As the Fashion Business School Research Coordinator, Rosemary sits on the LCF research committee and other senior staff committees within the School.

 Rosemary recently updated two textbooks that she has published: Retail Product Management: Buying and Merchandising, 3rd Edition (Routledge) and Principles of Retailing, 2nd Edition (co-authored by Professor Mohammed Rafiq), the first edition of which has been translated into Chinese and Russian.
 She has also undertaken external examining roles at Brighton University, Manchester Metropolitan University and Leeds Beckett University.

 We caught up with Rosemary to find out more: